Christophe Wiart: Published books

-Television Appearances
+Television appearances

-Dr. Christophe Wiart appeared on HBO's Vice (TV Series) in season 3, episode 6 (episode 28 of the series), titled "The Post-Antibiotic World & Indonesia's Palm Bomb."
+Dr. Christophe Wiart appeared on HBO's Vice in season 3, episode 6 (episode 28 of the series), titled "The Post-Antibiotic World & Indonesia's Palm Bomb."
 This episode aired on April 17, 2015.
 This episode highlighted the need to find new treatments for infections that were previously treatable with antibiotics, but are now resistant to multiple drugs.
 “The last hope for the human race’s survival, I believe, is in the rainforests of tropical Asia,” said ethnopharmacologist Dr. Christophe Wiart.
 “The pharmaceutical wealth of this land is immense.”